orgmenta-chris/orgmenta/readme.md

 ### Modules (base)

 - The base of all declarations must equal the name of the file (but with a capitalized first letter)
+- All module names must be singular
+  - E.g. notification instead of notifications.
+  - But note that some pluralisation doesn't necessarily mean that the module is not singular.
+E.g. 'contents' refers to a single table of contents.

 ### Units (suffix)